dns-proxy, test-dns — Domain Name System (DNS) proxy

 on specified IP sockets (address/port couples), as specified in

-configuration section (see listen-on(5)).
+the listen-on configuration section (see listen-on(5)).

 Proxy listens for both UDP and TCP protocols.

-If support of transparent connections (see transparency(7)) is requested by item transparent
+If support of transparent connections (see transparency(7)) is requested by item transparent in

-, the corresponding NAT redirections
+section listen-on, the corresponding NAT redirections

 are established during proxy startup and removed upon exit.